The global surfing industry brings in approximately $50 billion dollars a year

-, it has the potential to become the world's next top surfing destination.
+Africa has the potential to be the world's next top surfing destination.

 Africa’s surf spots have become an attraction to surfers who desire less crowded waves, with South Africa leading the charge.